microsoft/CSS-Exchange/docs/M365/MDO/ResendFailedOutboundMail.md

 - A user has exceeded the sending limits for Exchange Online, for example, and becomes blocked from sending.

-- After the problem is mitigated and the sender unblocked, you need to resend some legitimate outbound or internal emails.
+- After the problem is mitigated and the sender or tenant unblocked, you need to resend some legitimate outbound or internal emails.

 - Exchange Online will not do this automatically nor has any tools to do it that do not require scripting.
 This script will help you do that easily.